Federal Privacy Notice

 Cookies are pieces of data assigned by a web server to the browser on your PC.
 Cookies help websites to keep track of your preferences and to recognize return visitors.
 So, when you return to a website you've visited before, your browser gives this data back to the server.
 Contrary to reports about cookies, cookies do not contain viruses.
 We do not embed your Social Security number, account number(s) or password in our cookies.

 We recommend that you complete your online transactions and sign off before surfing to other sites or turning off your PC.
-We also suggest that you do not surf to other sites during your online banking session.
+We also suggest that you do not surf to other sites during your Digital banking session.

 You can set your browser to reject cookies.
 If your browser rejects cookies, you may not be able to sign on to your favorite sites or use the features you like most within those sites.